Tutoring: Academic coaching

 Academic coaching is a type of mentoring applied to academics.
 Coaching involves a collaborative approach.
 Coaches try to help students learn how they best learn and how to operate in an academic environment.
 Tutors help students learn the material in individual courses while coaches help students learn how to be successful in school.
-In college, that includes such topics as: study skills, time management, stress management, effective reading, note-taking, test-taking, and understanding how to use a syllabus.
+In college, that includes such topics as: study skills, time management, stress management, goal setting, organization, resource utilization, effective reading, note-taking, test-taking, communication, and understanding how to use a syllabus.
 Academic coaches meet with the student regularly throughout the semester.
 Coaches work with students in all kinds of situations, not just those who are struggling academically.
-Academic coaching is also serves to help students prepare for entrance exams to gain entry to schools or universities, and it is a particularly popular in Asia.
+Academic coaching also serves to help students prepare for entrance exams to gain entry to schools or universities, and it is particularly popular in Asia.
 For example, in India, a majority of students, be it of any class or stream, visit a coaching center or a "study circle."